sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-resources.md

 Job Resources hold variables from key/value pairs that are used for the following purposes:

-- For JVM Jobs variables are specified from *Arguments*.
-When a Job Resource is assigned a Job, then Job arguments will be populated automatically.
+- For JVM Jobs running in the Agent's Java Virtual Machine variables are specified from *Arguments*.
+When a Job Resource is assigned a Job, then matching Job arguments will be populated.
 - For Shell Jobs variables are specified from *Environment Variables*.
 When a Job Resource is assigned a Job, then Environment Variables will be created automatically.

 Job Resources are assigned a Workflow or Job from the related object property, see [Configuration - Inventory - Workflow - Job Options](/configuration-inventory-workflow-job-options).
 When assigned at Workflow level, then Job Resource variables are available to all Jobs in the Workflow.

+Job Resources are managed from the following panels:

 - The [Configuration - Inventory - Navigation Panel](/configuration-inventory-navigation) on the left side of the window offers navigation by folders holding Job Resources.
 In addition, the panel offers operations on Job Resources.
-- The *Job Resource* panel on the right side of the window holds details for Job Resource configuration.
+- The *Job Resource Panel* on the right side of the window holds details for Job Resource configuration.

 ## Job Resources Panel